 Cost per unit: raw materials + labor + over head allocated

-something Diego’s team had assumed was local folklore.
-With the new visibility, headquarters could shift production to the high-performing plant for certain SKUs, saving
+Using these metrics, they discovered an astonishing thing: a smaller plant in the Midwest had better yield and lower scrap rates than the larger coastal factory.
+That plant’s team had slightly different tooling and a revision in their process introduced six months earlier — something Diego’s team had assumed was local folklore.
+With the new visibility, headquarters could shift production to the high-performing plant for certain SKUs, saving money and reducing rework.

 A decisive week